pamruta/TensorFlowJS/README.md

 			Activity Recognition can be performed in 3 simple steps:

-			1. Capture screenshot from video
+			1. Compile training video which demonstrates various sports activities that you want to capture automatically using Machine Learning

-			2. Label few examples to train the classifier
+			2. For each activity, capture few screenshots from the training video and tag them manually to train the knn-classifier

-			3. Capture few test images and run prediction to recognize the activity

-			Presently, following sports activities are supported:

-			Swimming, Cycling, Boxing, Surfing, Figure Skating, Horse Riding

-			Simply load any video that contains the above activities in HTML, tag few screenshots (~10-15 per class) and run predictions..
+			3. Run predictions using the knn-classifier

 Tech Stack: TensorFlow.JS, JavaScript, HTML5, Mobile-Net, Knn-Classifier, Coco-SSD